bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 - Currently, the biblatex package is used with the `nature` citation style (numbered).
 You may need to change it based on your research field such as IEEE, APA, or something else.
 While I prefer author-year format (such as APA) in most cases, I found numbered-style citations to be more appropriate because of the page limitation.
 If you would like to change or customize it, look for the command where the `biblatex` package is loaded in the `LaTeX CLASS AND PACKAGES` section.

 - The table of contents (ToC), list of figures (LoF), and list of tables (LoT) are considered to be equivalent to unnumbered sections in this template.
 The `tocloft` package was used to manage this typesetting for the title.
-If you do not want any or one of these items to appear in your document, you can comment out or delete the relevant commands in the main document part.
+If you do not want any or one of these items to appear in your document to keep the document concise, you can comment out or delete the relevant commands in the `FRONT MATTER` section of the `main.tex` file.

 - Every section (numbered or unnumbered) is followed by a `\titlerule`.
 If you do not like the appearance of it, you can delete it to make it appear a little bit more cleaner and less distracting.
 Check the `DOCUMENT FORMATTING` section in the `main.tex` file.
+  - However, the `\hrule` command is added to the ToC, LoF, and LoT in the front matter section of the `main.tex` file manually.
+If you would like to remove them, look into the `FRONT MATTER` section in the `main.tex` file.

 - I used the unnumbered `subsection*` and `subsubsection*` environment in the main proposal document to avoid confusion with the numbering scheme of my objectives, tasks, and subtasks.
 However, to add them to the table of contents, I placed the `\phantomsection` and `\addcontentsline` commands before and after (respectively) declaring the environments.
-If you would like, you can change it to a standard numbered section and subsection.
+If you would like, you can change it to a standard numbered section and subsection, use the default `\subsection` and `\subsubsection` commands.

 - Add your math macros and settings in the `MATH SETTINGS AND MACROS` section.
 There's a section for non-math LaTeX macros as well.
 Some examples of both types of macros are added there.

-- You can use the `\linenumbers` command from the `lineno` package anywhere inside the main text document when you would like to have line numbers on the left margin.
+- You can use the `\linenumbers` command from the `lineno` (already loaded) package anywhere inside the main text document when you would like to have line numbers on the left margin.
 It might be useful during the drafting stage.

 - If you find all the packages and their settings and macros to be overwhelming and distracting during the editing process, you can cut and paste all these contents to a separate `my-preamble.tex` file (name it as you like) in the project directory.
 Then you can use the command `input{my-preamble.tex}` to make your main file appear cleaner and less distracting. `\input{}` command pastes content from the source file.
 See [managing the large project on Overleaf](https://www.overleaf.com/learn/latex/Management_in_a_large_project).